 Other ALE tours of note include Danilo Perez's Things to Come: 21st Century Dizzy 2010 tour, which dazzled audiences with its all star lineup, and pan-global collaborations; The Blue Note 7 tour of 2009, featuring Peter Bernstein, Ravi Coltrane, Lewis Nash, Nicholas Payton, Peter Washington and Steve Wilson, and musically directed by Bill Charlap, paid tribute to Blue Note Records' 70th anniversary, with a North American tour spanning four months, and a critically lauded CD recording, The Blue Note 7: Mosaic.
 Jimmy Cobb & The So What Band's Kind of Blue @ 50 tour took the band around the globe, paying tribute to one of the greatest jazz recordings of all time, Miles Davis' Kind of Blue.

-Consistently heralded by critics as one of the most original composers in his field, alto saxophonist RUDRESH MAHANTHAPPA’s prolific contributions to contemporary jazz have earned him a Guggenheim Fellowship, commissions to create new work from the likes of the Rockefeller Foundation MAP Fund, Chamber Music America and the American Composers Forum, and top alto saxophone player honors three consecutive times in the 2011-2013 Downbeat International Critics Polls, and again in 2015 and 2016.
+Consistently heralded by critics as one of the most original composers in his field, alto saxophonist RUDRESH MAHANTHAPPA’s prolific contributions to contemporary jazz have earned him a Guggenheim Fellowship, commissions to create new work from the likes of the Rockefeller Foundation MAP Fund, Chamber Music America and the American Composers Forum, and top alto saxophone player honors by Downbeat International Critics Polls six of the past seven years - 2011-2013, and again 2015-2017.
 His rare ability to synthesize South Indian music concepts with a seemingly boundless range of unexpected influences frequently characterizes him as one of the most important artists in music today -- a distinction the Jazz Journalists Association recently echoed by naming him Alto Saxophonist of the Year FIVE consecutive times from 2009-2013 and again in 2016.
 Rudresh was one of 20 recipients of the 2013 Doris Duke Performing Artist Award, one of the largest and most important arts awards in the world.
 In 2015, he was named a United States Artists Fellow.
 In June 2016, he was named Princeton University’s Department of Music Director of Jazz and as the Anthony H. P. Lee ’79 Senior Lecturer in Jazz Studies.

 But accolades aside, it’s what the New Yorker has called Rudresh’s “visceral tone and grab-you-by-the-collar attack” that’s driven new, international audiences to his performances.
 NPR, the Los Angeles Times, the Village Voice, the Boston Globe, JazzTimes and other publications have hailed the rhythmic dynamism and exuberant ensemble interaction sparked by his groups.
 Though the formats vary widely, Rudresh’s purpose shines through them all.

-His latest recording for ACT music + vision, a super-funky Charlie Parker project Bird Calls, was released in February 2015.
+His recording, a super-funky Charlie Parker project Bird Calls, was released in February 2015.
 Awards and accolades for this project include:

 #1 Album of the Year; #1 Alto Saxophonist; #1 Rising Star Composer – International Critics Poll 2015 – downbeat magazine